starikcetin/Learning-Unity-ECS/04 - Rotate an Arrow with Mouse/README.md

 ---
  - The `math.euler` method of `Unity.Mathematics` is throwing `NotImplementedException`.
 So in `RotateWithMouseInputSystem`, I constructed two different `quaternion`s using `math.angleAxis` and multiplied them using `math.mul`, essentially getting the same result.

-  - You can inject `EntityManagers` into systems.
+  - You can inject `EntityManager`s into systems.
 That is amazing.
 The more I play with ECS, the more I come to love it.

  - It would be cool if they added the standard math operators to `quaternion` of `Unity.Mathematics`.
 I suppose this will come with time, since even some of the methods are yet to be implemented in the library.